 On-campus tutoring and writing assistance is available for many courses at Florida State University.
-For more information, visit the Academic Center for Excellence (ACE) Tutoring Services' comprehensive list of on-campus tutoring options at http://ace.fsu.edu/tutoring or tutor@fsu.edu.
+For more information, visit the Academic Center for Excellence (ACE) Tutoring Services' comprehensive list of on-campus tutoring options at http://ace.fsu.edu/tutoring or tutor@fsu.edu/tutoring or tutor@fsu.edu.
 High-quality tutoring is available by appointment and on a walk-in basis.
-These services are offered by tutors trained to encourage the highest level of individual academic success while upholding personal academic integrity.
+These services are offered by tutors trained to encourage the highest level of individual academic success while upholding personal academic integrity